-Unfortunately for him, those greener pastures were more vomit green than grass green, and he has had the misfortune of representing the underachieving Saints ever since.
-Poor bastard.
+Unfortunately for him, those greener pastures were more vomit green than grass green, and he had the misfortune of representing the underachieving Saints.

 A dual All-Australian and three-time Victorian representative, Melissa was raised in Mildura on a healthy diet of Aussie Rules, but was pushed into playing netball when it became clear there was no obvious path for women playing football.